-On Saturday, July 22, Sarindar Dhaliwal will launch her first solo exhibition at the Art Gallery of Ontario.
+On Saturday, July 22, Sarindar Dhaliwal will launch a major solo exhibition at the Art Gallery of Ontario.
 Curated by Renée van der Avoird, Associate Curator of Canadian Art, When I grow up I want to be a namer of paint colours presents key works from Dhaliwal’s 40-year career, including drawings, photographs, installations and mixed media works.
 If there is a summit that all artists aspire to climb, Dhaliwal has reached it.

 All are welcome to attend the exhibition’s public opening on July 22nd starting at 2:00 pm.
 Event details and directions are available at the link below.